Dungyichao/Polyester-Yarn-Microscopic-Image-Data-Analysis/README.md

  </p>

 <p align="center">
 Image 7.
-Those three PictureBoxes are for three backgroundworker to update their circle detection progress.
+Those three PictureBoxes in the UI design are for three backgroundworkers to update their circle detection progress.
 </p>

 If the original input size of the image is (imageW,imageH), then location and the size of these three PictureBoxes are calculated as following <br />